How to Get a DACA Mortgage Loan

 - Find the home you want, and make an offer to buy it.

-- After the seller accepts your offer, we finish processing the mortgage and prepare for your closing.
+- Once the seller accepts your offer, we will complete the mortgage process and prepare for your closing.

 Can a DACA recipient refinance their home with an FHA loan?